• Overview of Gifted Identification

 Gifted Identification from another North Carolina (NC) Local Education Agency (LEA)

 If testing results lead to a student being identified as gifted in any capacity (AI, AG, IG, AR, AM), gifted identification will remain the same in CMS with no further testing required.
-If an identification label does not transfer through PowerSchool, a parent or guardian's signature will be required on a Talent Development Referral and Results Form to ensure proper coding.
+If an identification label does not transfer through PowerSchool, a parent or guardian's signature will be required on an AIG Referral and Results Form to ensure proper coding.

 Gifted Identification provided by a school district or LEA outside of NC

 If a student was identified as gifted in any capacity (AI, AG, IG, AR, AM) in a school district or LEA outside of North Carolina, gifted identification will remain the same in CMS with no further testing required.
 Documentation must be provided and may consist of an official score report, educational record, and/or official letter from school or district to show student was identified as gifted.
-The TD Teacher or Academic Facilitator will complete the top portion of a Talent Development Referral and Results Form and obtain a parent or guardian signature to ensure informed consent and proper coding in PowerSchool.
+The AIG Teacher or AIG contact will complete the top portion of an AIG Referral and Results Form and obtain a parent or guardian signature to ensure informed consent and proper coding in Infinte Campus.

 Alternate Assessments